plone/training/dexterity_2.rst

       </difftypes>
     </object>

-Finally you need to activate the versioning behavior on the content-type.
+Finally you need to activate the versioning behavior on the content type.
 Edit ``profiles/default/types/talk.xml``:

 .. code-block:: xml
     :linenos: